sgcarstrends/updater/README.md

 ## Description

-A serverless application for updating car trends data.
+Scheduler for downloading and updating cars and COE data.

 ## Prerequisites